rgalanakis/hostthedocs/README.rst

 Administration
 --------------

-The only administration is to remove projects or versions.
+The only "administration" would be to remove projects or versions.
 Just SSH or RDP and delete the folders.
-A web-based interface can be added in the future, but that would probably require some security model so whatever!
+A web-based interface can be added in the future, if it turns out people really need to regularly remove projects/versions and a web-based interface would be helpful.
+We can also optionally do it through a URL: someone can just POST to an endpoint with project name and version and delete it.

 FAQ
 ===